masda-gib/MxRpg/Markdown/1 Basics & Ability Scores.md

 A character has health points (HP) and stamina (STM).

-reduced health discribes the serious injuries and damages a character has taken.
+Reduced health discribes the serious injuries and damages a character has taken.
 Stamina describes the amount of vigor and self-protective capabilities a character has.
 If a character reaches 0 HP he or she is dead.

 Any normal damage is first taken from STM and then from HP.
 Special direct-HP damage is taken directly from HP.